DeepLabCut/DLCutils/README.md

 Contributed by [Alexander Mathis](https://github.com/AlexEMG)

 ## Running project created on Windows on Colaboratory
-#UPDATE: as of Deeplabcut 2.0.4 you no longer need to use this code!
+#UPDATE: as of Deeplabcut 2.0.4 onwards you no longer need to use this code!
 You can simply create the training set on the cloud and it will automatically convert your project for you.

    - This solves a path problem when creating a project and annotating data on Windows (see https://github.com/AlexEMG/DeepLabCut/issues/172).
 This functionality will be included in a later version of DLC 2 (DONE!)